mirkankacan/MicroserviceDesignPatterns/README.md

 - `SagaChoreographyPattern`: Implementation of the Choreography based Saga Pattern.
 - `SagaOrchestrationPattern`:  Implementation of the Orchestration based Saga Pattern.
 - `EventSourcingPattern`:  Implementation of the Event Sourcing Pattern.
+- `ResiliencyPattern`:  Implementation of the Circuit Breaker Pattern.

 You can switch to a specific branch to explore the corresponding pattern implementation.